Frequently asked questions

 Before your permanent ID card arrives, you can print a temporary card online.
-Also, if your permanent card does not arrive within six weeks or if you should lose it, you can request a replacement permanent card.
+Also, if your permanent card does not arrive within six weeks or if you lose it, you may request a replacement permanent card.

 For information on how to print a temporary card and/or request a permanent one, select your campus from the left menu bar, then look up “Temporary Anthem ID Card” under Medical Services.

 Yes.
 For more information on the cost of UC SHIP for dependents, and for enrollment information, select your campus from the left menu bar and click on “Enrollment and Costs.”
 Please be sure to read the coverage information specific to dependents, as benefit levels for dependents vary from those for students.